 To obtain press credentials for an upcoming event, or to discuss interview opportunities with members of the NCTE presidential team, key NCTE staff, or experts on a wide variety of literacy topics, please contact NCTE's Communications Staff.

 During the month of February, schools, churches, libraries, bookstores, community and professional organizations, and interested citizens are urged to make literacy a significant part of Black History Month by hosting an African American Read-In.
 Hosting an event can be as simple as bringing together friends to share a book, or as elaborate as arranging public readings and media presentations that feature professional African American writers.
 See a list of local events and our toolkit with resources for organizers and participants.

 CCCC Annual Convention

-"Writing Strategies for Action" is the theme for the Annual Convention of the Conference on College Composition and Communication, a constituent group for college educators, writing researchers, and students.
-New this year for the Houston convention is a series of Taking Action Workshops.
+"Cultivating Capacity, Creating Change" is the theme for the Annual Convention of the Conference on College Composition and Communication, a constituent group for college educators, writing researchers, and students.
+Learn more about the 2017 CCCC Annual Convention in Portland, Oregon.

 National Day on Writing

 The National Day on Writing was founded by the National Council of Teachers of English on the premise that writing is critical to literacy but needs greater attention and celebration.

 For the past 9 years, we’ve seen hundreds of thousands of people share their responses and engage in activities around the theme of #WhyIWrite.
 Their collective voices are raising the volume on this issue.